BolajiBI/CleanWhatsappText/README.md

 Simply copy the code and paste in a blank query in the Power Query Editor
 ## Conclusion
 This data cleaning step is a part of a WhatsApp Data Analysis project.
 Check that out [here](https://github.com/BolajiBI/WhatsAppPowerBIReport)

+There are still a few things it doesn't capture such as those automatic messages of Who was added to the group and when?
+Who was made an Admin?
+What time a person joined the group?
+Other than that, it works relatively well.